 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the content in sections 4a-e in the compensation report, the consolidated financial statements, the financial statements and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include the content in sections 2.3.5, 4 and 5 in the compensation report, the consolidated financial statements, the financial statements and our auditor's reports thereon.